-I SEE IT EVERY DAY.
+WE SEE IT EVERY DAY.
 A self-employed consultant with a file full of questions about which expenses are deductible on Schedule C. A bakery owner who's about to be audited by the IRS for incorrectly categorizing and deducting business expenses on Schedule C. A graphic artist who doesn't understand depreciation of business equipment.
 A freelance sales representative who could have saved a bundle of money with just a little advance tax planning before the end of the year.

-These are creative, intelligent, motivated sole proprietors.
+These are creative, intelligent and motivated sole proprietors.
 They start businesses, play by the rules, maybe hire a few employees and then find themselves bewildered by the financial demands and complexity of income taxes.

-That's why I wrote this book.
+That's why we wrote this book.

-As a certified public accountant and as president of the National Association for the Self-Employed (NASE), I know the challenges and obstacles faced by micro-business owners and self-employed individuals.
-I also understand the tax issues and inequalities they encounter in the course of building their businesses.
-And I think these business owners deserve some straightforward answers, especially when it comes to preparing and filing their income tax returns.
+As certified public accountants, we know the challenges and obstacles faced by micro-business owners and self-employed individuals.
+We also understand the tax issues and inequalities they encounter in the course of building their businesses.
+And we think these business owners deserve some straightforward answers, especially when it comes to preparing and filing their income tax returns.